 BY SOFO ARCHON

 Many people, knowing how cruel the meat industry is, turn into vegetarians in order to cause less harm to the animals.
-They do eat other animal-derived products though, including eggs.
-What they don’t realize, however, is that the egg industry is as harmful as the meat industry, and perhaps even more, considering how inhumanely the majority of hens used for egg production are treated before they are killed.
+They do eat other animal-derived products though, including eggs, not realizing that the egg industry is just as harmful as the meat industry, and perhaps even more, considering how inhumanely the majority of hens used for egg production are treated before they are killed.